Cap-go/docs/plugin/know-issues.md

 * Big app update (> 20mb) will have a big percentage of user who doesn't get the last version.
 In the past Users need to keep the app open until download is done, now we use background download, but it's still limited to few seconds.

-## Android don't build
+## Android does not build

 ### Clearfix issue

-* if you have issue with usesCleartextTraffic, it's because the plugin follow the good practice recommended by sonar cloud, in 90 % of the case it will work, but with some plugin that cause issue.
+* if you have issue with usesCleartextTraffic, it's because the plugin follows the practice recommended by sonar cloud which works in 90 % of cases.
+That might cause issues with some plugins.

 To fix it add in `android/app/src/main/AndroidManifest.xml` in the `<application>` key :